Progvice/mvc/README.md

 Models give developer easy way to control flow of data to database.
 Models are very easy to create when using JJCLI commandline commands.

+### **How to create model**

+You can simply create model by using JJCLI.
+Let's start by going to our approot folder with terminal/CMD/etc. Approot folder is folder that contains all 3 main folders (app, public, logs)

+Write this command to create new model:

+    php jjcli.php createmodel MODELNAME

+Replace MODELNAME with table name you use in database.
+Now we have created basic model and we can start editing it.

+### **Model structure**

+    $this->rules = [
+        'primary_key' => 'id',
+        'example_column' => [
+            'length' => 255,
+            'type' => 'string',
+            'required' => true,
+            'unique' => false
+        ]
+    ];

+This is what our example model has in it.
+Now i am going to explain what all this means.

+- Primary key -> This tells MainModel that this is our tables primary key.
+- Example column -> This contains every setting for column named "example_column"
+  - length -> Sets maximum length that column can store in database
+  - type -> Sets datatype that column should contain
+  - required -> If set to true this data can't be empty otherwise it will not be send.
+  - unique -> Check that if this data exists already.

+So basically developer can define what data should be and how should it be.
+MainModel checks that every piece of data is set correctly before sending it to database.
+None of these settings are not required to set.
+Every setting is optional but makes it easier for developer to maintain data integrity with database.